semodi/libnxc/README.md

 `nxc ='0.25*HF + 0.75*GGA_X_PBE, GGA_C_PBE'` would correspond to a neural network version
 of PBE0.
 Currently, mixing of libxc functionals with libnxc functionals is not supported.

+## Using Libnxc with Libxc

+The simplest way to use machine learned functionals in existing electronic structure codes is by linking Libxc with Libnxc.
+This way any code that supports Libxc functionals (Quantum Espresso, CP2K, Vasp, Psi4, ...) has access to Libnxc routines.
+This comes with two caveats:
+1) Only grid based functionals are supported through this solution.
+There is currently no way to pass the additional information needed by Libnxc (atomic positions, unit cell size etc.) through Libxc.
+2) Without adjusting the electronic structure code, using Libnxc with Neural Network functionals may be significantly slower than calling traditional functionals.
+This is because some codes pass the density grid point by grid point.
+This is fine for traditional functionals, but to efficiently evaluate NN functionals, grid points should be processed in a vectorized fashion.
+Codes like Quantum espresso already do so, but others, like CP2K, will need to be modified to ensure efficient evaluation.

+Using Libnxc from within Libxc is straightforward:

+- Set the `LIBXCDIR` variable in arch.make to the location of the libxc `src` directory.
+- In order to be able to run unit tests using Libxc `LIBXC_INCLUDE` and `LIBXC_LD` need to be set accordingly.
+- From within the build directory `make libxc` will create symbolic links of the required Libnxc source files within the Libxc `src` directory and copy a modified `Makefile.am` that includes instructions to link to Libnxc.
+In some cases automake needs to be run in the Libxc directory.
+- After successfully compiling Libnxc, Libxc should be re-compiled to include the new functionals.

 ## C++ Interface